Aliases for CDK6 Gene

 Previous GeneCards Identifiers for CDK6 Gene

-The protein encoded by this gene is a member of the cyclin-dependent protein kinase (CDK) family.
-CDK family members are highly similar to the gene products of Saccharomyces cerevisiae cdc28, and Schizosaccharomyces pombe cdc2, and are known to be important regulators of cell cycle progression.
+The protein encoded by this gene is a member of the CMGC family of serine/threonine protein kinases.
 This kinase is a catalytic subunit of the protein kinase complex that is important for cell cycle G1 phase progression and G1/S transition.
 The activity of this kinase first appears in mid-G1 phase, which is controlled by the regulatory subunits including D-type cyclins and members of INK4 family of CDK inhibitors.
 This kinase, as well as CDK4, has been shown to phosphorylate, and thus regulate the activity of, tumor suppressor protein Rb.
-Expression of this gene is up-regulated in some types of cancer.
-Multiple alternatively spliced variants, encoding the same protein, have been identified. [provided by RefSeq, Nov 2009]
+Altered expression of this gene has been observed in multiple human cancers.
+A mutation in this gene resulting in reduced cell proliferation, and impaired cell motility and polarity, and has been identified in patients with primary microcephaly. [provided by RefSeq, Aug 2017]

 GeneCards Summary for CDK6 Gene

-CDK6 (Cyclin-Dependent Kinase 6) is a Protein Coding gene.
-Diseases associated with CDK6 include microcephaly 12, primary, autosomal recessive and endometrial squamous cell carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and Pathways in cancer.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CDK1.
+CDK6 (Cyclin Dependent Kinase 6) is a Protein Coding gene.
+Diseases associated with CDK6 include Microcephaly 12, Primary, Autosomal Recessive and Primary Autosomal Recessive Microcephaly.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Cellular Senescence (REACTOME).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CDK4.

 Serine/threonine-protein kinase involved in the control of the cell cycle and differentiation; promotes G1/S transition.
 Phosphorylates pRB/RB1 and NPM1.
 Interacts with D-type G1 cyclins during interphase at G1 to form a pRB/RB1 kinase and controls the entrance into the cell cycle.
 Involved in initiation and maintenance of cell cycle exit during cell differentiation; prevents cell proliferation and regulates negatively cell differentiation, but is required for the proliferation of specific cell types (e.g. erythroid and hematopoietic cells).
 Essential for cell proliferation within the dentate gyrus of the hippocampus and the subventricular zone of the lateral ventricles.
 Required during thymocyte development.
 Promotes the production of newborn neurons, probably by modulating G1 length.
 Promotes, at least in astrocytes, changes in patterns of gene expression, changes in the actin cytoskeleton including loss of stress fibers, and enhanced motility during cell differentiation.
 Prevents myeloid differentiation by interfering with RUNX1 and reducing its transcription transactivation activity, but promotes proliferation of normal myeloid progenitors.
 Delays senescence.
 Promotes the proliferation of beta-cells in pancreatic islets of Langerhans.
 May play a role in the centrosome organization during the cell cycle phases (PubMed:23918663).